Back to Home

 What is Mandolin Standard tuning best for?

-Mandolin Standard is especially useful for alternate chord voicings, new songwriting ideas, ear training.
+Mandolin Standard is especially useful for mandolin tuner online, mandolin tuning notes, checking G-D-A-E / GDAE.
 It changes the way open strings and chord shapes feel, so spend a few minutes listening to the open strings before learning full songs.

 Is Mandolin Standard tuning good for beginners?